csc-training/elements-of-hpc/supercomputer/supercomputer_performance.md

 ## Supercomputer Performance

-To understand how powerful a Supercomputer is and compare it with other ones, there are few metrics.
-The oldest and most classic one is the floating operations per second (FLOPs).
-This measures the performance of a processor and not only.
+To understand how powerful a supercomputer is and compare it with other ones, there are few metrics.
+The oldest and most classic one is the floating point operations per second (FLOPs).
+This measures the performance of a processor and not only. <-- FIXME

 What is a FLOPs?
 If we do a single calculation involving two real numbers (aka floating point numbers), for example `2.1 + 4.3` in one second, then this is equal to one floating-point operation per second (1 FLOPs).

-When a computer can execute 1 billion FLOPs, then we can say it is 1 gigaFLOPs (GFLOPs).
+When a computer can execute 1 billion FLOPs, then we can say that the performance is 1 gigaFLOPs (GFLOPs).
 Similarly, we call 1 teraFLOPs (TFLOPs) for one trillion (10<sup>12</sup>) FLOPs, and 1 petaFLOPs (PFLOPs) when a supercomputer can execute 1 quadrillion or 10<sup>15</sup> FLOPs.